 The Work Programme allows for the participation of academic partners without an SME or industrial partner.
 However, the evaluation will assess the “necessary high-quality expertise, capabilities and motivation to move decisively towards innovation, create a unique commercial value from the emerging technology and develop an attractive business and investment proposition”.

 It is therefore encouraged that companies participate, including SMEs/start-ups, and which may include companies that did not take part in the previous consortia that originated the results.

 The Transition Challenge projects will be by default part of the related challenge portfolio.
 If deemed necessary, the Transition Open projects may be allocated to at least one Thematic or Challenge Portfolio.

-The applicants should have sufficient preliminary business case/business model and market analysis for the application area(s) they have in mind at the proposal stage.
+The applicants should have sufficient preliminary business case/business model and market analysis for the application area(s) they have in mind at the proposal stage, based mainly on desk research.
 The Transition projects should advance both the technology and business aspects.
-The business case and business model will be refined during the project duration as to become a credible basis for entrepreneurship, business creation and investment.
+The business case and business model will be further developed and refined during the project duration, with field and user research, as to become a credible basis for entrepreneurship, business creation and investment.

 The consequences of losing the SME status during the implementation of the grant component will be assessed on a case-by-case basis, taking in consideration, in particular, the causes for losing the SME status.
 A change to the ownership situation of the beneficiary that calls into question the decision to award the grant may constitute a ground for terminating the contract.